Review

 The five story lines.

-Feiler suggests that we don’t have a single narrative, but five running in parallel: love, identity, beliefs, work, and body.
+We don’t have a single story, but five running in parallel: love, identity, beliefs, work, and body.
 What becomes clear is that disruptions rarely stay contained within one.
-A career change pulls on relationships.
-A health issue reshapes beliefs.
-In practice, this matches what I see: the moment one line moves, others tend to move with it.
+A career change pulls on relationships or a health issue reshapes beliefs.
+In practice, the moment one line moves, others tend to move with it.

-The transition toolkit is useful as well.
-Seven tools — accept it, mark it, shed it, create it, share it, launch it, tell it — grounded in stories and research.
-None of them are entirely new, but the way they are organised as a non-sequential toolkit (rather than a step-by-step process) reflects how transitions often feel from the inside: messy, recursive, and personal.
+Feiler lists seven things people did to get through transitions: accept it, mark it, shed it, create it, share it, launch it, tell it.
+None of these are entirely new ideas, but the way they are organised as a non-sequential toolkit (rather than a step-by-step process) reflects how transitions often feel from the inside: messy, recursive, and personal.

-The focus is entirely on individuals.
-But teams go through lifequakes too — restructures, leadership changes, market shifts that rewrite the team’s purpose overnight.
-The dynamics are different.
-A team doesn’t move as one; people sit in different phases, with different levels of readiness, and often with unspoken losses.
-Working with teams, this is where additional work is needed beyond what the book offers.
+The book is built around individuals.
+Teams go through lifequakes too: restructures, leadership changes, market dynamics that rewrite the team’s purpose overnight.
+Teams don’t move as one; people are in different phases, with different levels of readiness, and often with unspoken losses.
+Working with teams, we will need to bring scaffolding that the book doesn’t supply.

 The strengths-based angle is also less developed.
-The emphasis is largely on navigating disruption and making sense of it.
-What receives less attention is what was already working before the lifequake — and how that can become a foundation for what comes next.
+The emphasis is largely on getting thorugh disruption and making sense of it.
+What receives less attention is what was already working before the lifequake and how that can become a foundation for what comes next.
 The ABC framework points in that direction, but in practice this is something I find myself bringing in more explicitly.

 Transitions are not linear.